asmabash/kafka-app/README.md

 # kafka-app
 A simple app to use Kafka.
-The points-stream folder has one file to send messages to another file that saves the changes from these messages in the database.
-These files send and receive messages to update a customer's points.
+The app send and receive messages to update a customer's points in the DB.

 ## Development
 Install Postgres